Truist Financial Corp Decreases Stock Holdings in Portland General Electric (NYSE:POR)

 Shares of NYSE:POR opened at $46.97 on Wednesday.
 Portland General Electric has a twelve month low of $41.58 and a twelve month high of $56.37.
 The company’s 50 day moving average is $47.85 and its 200 day moving average is $48.45.
 The company has a current ratio of 0.89, a quick ratio of 0.75 and a debt-to-equity ratio of 1.18.
 The company has a market cap of $4.75 billion, a PE ratio of 19.57, a price-to-earnings-growth ratio of 2.93 and a beta of 0.55.

-Portland General Electric (NYSE:POR – Get Free Report) last issued its quarterly earnings results on Friday, July 28th.
+Portland General Electric (NYSE:POR – Get Free Report) last posted its earnings results on Friday, July 28th.
 The utilities provider reported $0.44 earnings per share for the quarter, missing the consensus estimate of $0.49 by ($0.05).
-The business had revenue of $648.00 million during the quarter, compared to analyst estimates of $571.82 million.
-Portland General Electric had a return on equity of 8.03% and a net margin of 7.82%.
-Portland General Electric’s quarterly revenue was up 9.6% compared to the same quarter last year.
-During the same quarter last year, the company posted $0.72 EPS.
+The firm had revenue of $648.00 million for the quarter, compared to analysts’ expectations of $571.82 million.
+Portland General Electric had a net margin of 7.82% and a return on equity of 8.03%.
+Portland General Electric’s revenue for the quarter was up 9.6% compared to the same quarter last year.
+During the same period last year, the firm earned $0.72 earnings per share.
 On average, sell-side analysts forecast that Portland General Electric will post 2.67 EPS for the current year.

 Portland General Electric Dividend Announcement